telerik/xaml-docs/controls/raddiagram/getting-started.md

 >tip You can find more info about the __Telerik UI for WPF__ dependencies in the [Controls Dependencies]({%slug installation-installing-controls-dependencies-wpf%}) help article.

+### Adding Telerik Assemblies Using NuGet

+To use `RadDiagram` when working with NuGet packages, install the `Telerik.Windows.Controls.Diagrams.for.Wpf.Xaml` package.
+The [package name may vary]({%slug nuget-available-packages%}) slightly based on the Telerik dlls set - [Xaml or NoXaml]({%slug xaml-vs-noxaml%})

+Read more about NuGet installation in the [Installing UI for WPF from NuGet Package]({%slug nuget-installation%}) article.

 ## Graph Object Model

 The __Graph Object Model__ is the main concept behind the diagramming framework.
 It contains the following three main objects: